KDE/digikam-doc/import_tools/scanner_import.rst

 .. contents::

 This tool is dedicated to scan images using a flat scanner.
 It uses an interface for `SANE Library <http://sane-project.org/>`_ to control scanner devices.

-It can save images in all main image containers, as for example the following formats:
+It can save images in all main image containers that digiKam support.

-    - png (8 and 16 bits per color).

-    - jpeg, jpg, jpeg 2000.

-    - tiff.

 .. note::